fragaria/karmen/docs/source/installation.rst

 - ``docker-compose.yml`` - A blueprint for all necessary services
 - ``config.local.cfg.sample`` - A sample configuration file that you should edit to your needs
-- ``db/schema.sql`` - Initial database schema
 - ``run-karmen.sh`` - A startup script you can use to launch karmen
 - ``update.sh`` - An update script that can bring your installation up to date
 - ``VERSION`` - A file with a version number.
 Useful for troubleshooting

 Firstly, you should copy the ``config.local.cfg.sample`` in ``config.local.cfg`` and edit all the necessary stuff.
-You can for example tweak the settings of the network autodiscovery, but you should **absolutely change the** ``SECRET_KEY`` variable for security reasons.
+You can for example tweak the settings of the network discovery, but you should **absolutely change the** ``SECRET_KEY`` variable for security reasons.

-The database schema is created automatically upon the first start.
+The database schema is created automatically upon the first start and is kept up to date during updates.
 The datafiles are created on your filesystem, not inside the container, so no data will be lost during Karmen's downtime.
-The database handling might change in the future.

 Finally, you can start all of the services.
 The shorthand script will download and run all of the containers from `Docker Hub <https://hub.docker.com/search?q=fragaria%2Fkarmen&type=image>`_ for you.